haohanl/haohanl.github.io/_pages/projects/scriptex.md

 permalink: "/projects/scriptex"
 ---

 **ScriptEx**, with later revisions **ScriptExDee** and **ScriptExDee II**, is a passion project developed in my spare time with the goal of streamlining software installation, system testing, and quality control at <abbr title="PC Case Gear">PCCG</abbr>.
-ScriptEx and its future revisions were branched from an existing GUI-based _Builder Companion_ program, written by Magnus Hjorth.
+ScriptEx and its future revisions superceded the existing GUI-based _Builder Companion_ program, written by Magnus Hjorth.

 The intent was to create a lightweight, portable, and flexible platform with core functionality that could be modified on-site (without recompilation).

 ## Main Features